• Home

 Center Satin Fabric

 Step 5: Then you’ll notice that you have two wings on each side of the chair cover.
-Grab them and attach the hairclip on the knot.
+Grab them and attach the hair clip to the knot.

 How to tie a Universal Self Tie chair cover: